manlu96/Geocoding/Readme.md

 ## What is Geocoding?
  Geocoding is the computational process of transforming a physical address description to a geographic locations (Latitude and Longitude).

+ In this repositories, I used three online provides include OpenStreet Map, GoogleMap and ArcGIS.

 ## Installation
 To geolocate a single address, I use Geopy python library.